Joao-Ex-Machina/jbcr.pt/content/research/_index.md

 {{</grid>}}

-As of now I am a member of the SMARTCHIP project, which has the objective to design a AI accelerator for embedded enviroments, with the possibility to be reconfigured for different networks.
-This accelerator will be prototyped in FPGA, being developed as an ASIC in a later stage.
-This project is supervised by Prof. Horácio Neto, Prof. Mário Véstias, Prof. Rui Policarpo Duarte, Prof. José Teixeira de Sousa and Prof. João Vaz.
+As of now I am a member of the **SMARTCHIP** project, which has the objective to design a Low-Power System for Embedded AI workloads, while being able to be reconfigured for different networks.

+This accelerator+CPU system is being prototyped in FPGA and will be tapped out to as an ASIC in a later stage.

+This project is supervised by Prof. Horácio Neto, Prof. Mário Véstias, Prof. José Teixeira de Sousa, Prof. Rui Policarpo Duarte, and Prof. João Vaz.

+### Research Interests and Applications

+My main insterest are related to **Digital System Design**, **Reconfigurable Computing**, and **Computer Architectures**, spanning from
+- Hardware/Software Co-Design
+- Accelerated Embedded Systems
+- Electronic Design Automation
+- High-Level Synthesis and Verification

+among others.

+As for the principal applications of my research, I would highlight:
+- Edge AI
+- Computer Vision

+and overall making edge computing more efficient and feasible.

-### Highlighted Papers
+### Selected Publications

 <small>
 João Barreiros Rodrigues, Horácio C. Neto, and Mário Véstias.
 2026.
 ARES: